 Our visit to Petrified Forest National Park was a day trip from Winslow, less than an hour away.

 The first evening in Winslow we stayed at La Posada Hotel, a historical treasure designed by architect Mary Colter and the last of the Fred Harvey / Santa Fe Railway Hotels.
-If your Arizona itinerary takes you anywhere near Winslow (and it should), you must plan to stay at least one night at La Posada.
-(La Posada Hotel will be featured in detail in an upcoming Backroad Planet story about Winslow.)
+If your Arizona itinerary takes you anywhere near Winslow—and it should—you must plan to stay at least one night at La Posada.
+You can learn more about La Posada Hotel in our post Tons of Fun Things to Do in Winslow, Arizona.

 The closest lodging to Petrified Forest National Park is in the town of Holbrook, located about 25 miles west of both park entrances.